 Unacceptable behaviors include...

 Library employees have the authority to bring inappropriate behavior, as defined by these and other rules, to the attention of the individual demonstrating such behavior.
-Library users found in violation of this code of conduct may be asked to present identification to Library employees; may be subject to a search of backpacks or bags; may be directed to leave the premises and not return to the Library facilities for the day; and may be reported to University Security personnel or the Burbank Police.
+Library users found in violation of this code of conduct may be asked to present identification to Library employees; may be subject to a search of backpacks or bags; may be directed to leave the premises and not return to the Library facilities for a specified time period; and may be reported to University Security personnel or the Burbank Police.

 Federal and California State laws, local regulations and Woodbury University policies, including the WU Student Handbook, the Code of Student Conduct, and the Harassment/Sexual Harassment policies apply within the Woodbury University Library.